hongkongkiwi/SSHKeys/README.md

 this makes it easier and (arguably) safer

 ## Install

+Ensure you have git installed, otherwise the install script will fail (nicely).

 First run this command to initially setup on your machine

 `bash <(curl -s https://raw.githubusercontent.com/hongkongkiwi/SSHKeys/master/install.sh)`